How to Get a Teaching License in Nevada

 Secondary School Teacher

 Nevada secondary school teachers are certified to teach grades seven to twelve.
-If you seek licensure in this grade range, make sure all of you training and education has been geared towards this level.
+If you seek licensure in this grade range, make sure all of your training and education have been geared towards this level.
 Along with completing all NDE licensure requirements, you must pass the PLT for 7-12 and a content area test.
 The content area test will qualify you to earn a specific endorsement.
 There are many endorsements available at the secondary level, from art to physical science.
 Before taking the test, make sure it is in the subject that you are trained to teach.

 Substitute Teacher Certification

 There are two options for those seeking to become a Nevada substitute teacher.
 You can earn a substitute teaching license or an emergency substitute teaching license.